On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: H o lder-Zygmund spaces and a Hardy-Littlewood lemma

 \section{H\"{o}lder-Zygmund spaces and a Hardy-Littlewood lemma}

-In this section, we recall the H\"{o}lder-Zygmund norms and indicate how a Hardy-Littlewood lemma can be used to derive the estimates.
-This version of Hardy-Littlewood lemma allows us to simplify some estimation in~\ci{MR3961327}.
+In this section, we recall the H\"{o}lder--Zygmund norms and indicate how a Hardy-Littlewood lemma can be used to derive the estimates.
+We will also discuss various equivalent norms.